-• If multiple operation commands are set in the Implicit message format, the operation command of direct data operation is prioritized.

-- If the operation commands for remote I/O (R-IN) and fixed I/O (IN) are set at the same time, operations are as follows. - · If the same operation command is set: The motor will start. - · If different operation commands are set: The motor will not start, and information of operation start error will be generated.
+- If multiple operation commands are set, the operation command of direct data operation is prioritized. - If the operation commands for remote I/O (R-IN) and fixed I/O (IN) are set at the same time, operations are as follows. - · If the same operation command is set: The motor will start. - · If different operation commands are set: The motor will not start, and information of operation start error will be generated.